benled1/Custom-Application-Layer/README.md

 # What is this?
-This project is a small webserver built with only the use of the "net" package in Golang.
-I wanted to learn more about the HTTP protocol and Golang.
-What better way than implementing the protocol myself using Go!?
+This project is for the purpose of learning the different application layer protocols.
+Some of the protocols I will be implementing are:
+- HTTP
+- FTP
+- SSH

+Some more may be added in the future, but for now these protocols are the goal.